sosuisen/jukdoc-ee/README.md

 - Payara Micro 6
   - Embedded H2 Database: Payara Micro has a built-in H2 database enabled by default.
 Since Jukdoc is a proof-of-concept app, this setup allows for simple execution and deployment without the need for an external database.
 - Payara Starter
-  - Supports development with hot reload and Docker image building.
+  - Generates pom.xml with hot reload and Docker image building.

 ## Third-party Libraries

 - WebJars
   - Used to manage front-end libraries with Maven.
     - Axios: An HTTP client for the browser.
-    - Alpine.js: A lightweight front-end framework for creating Single Page Application(SPA) combined with JSP.
+    - Alpine.js: A lightweight front-end framework for creating SPA combined with JSP.
 - LangChain4j
   - For low-level AI API processing.
   - Embedding Stores for RAG.